pmean/build-website/text/07/TrackingAdverseEventsPart2.md

 You can plot these date gaps, including the 26, in sequence and draw a line connecting the consecutive data points.
-Use a special symbol (X) and a dotted line for the last data value (26) because we don\'t know exactly what this value is.
+Use a special symbol (X) and a dotted line for the last data value (26) because we don't know exactly what this value is.

 Plotting the waiting times on a log scale is useful because waiting